-The Bronze thrived at Hiawatha (see Figure 12).
 The twenty-eighth tournament in 1970 attracted a record 330 golfers.
 The Spokesman reported that the 1971 Bronze "was considered one of the best run events in years according to golf enthusiasts who have played and followed the tourney since its origin twenty-nine years ago."
 A dramatic sudden-death playoff closed the 1972 Bronze, which attracted 341 golfers.
 The finalists were Al King of Kansas City, Missouri, and Johnny Wiggins of Chicago.
 Both were Black.
 Slemmons joked, "I had to go out of town to get the talent to win this title back from the white guys who've dominated it the last five years."
-The women's title was claimed by a Minneapolis contestant, Karen Eide.
-109
+The women's title was claimed by a Minneapolis athlete, Karen Eide.
+119